 The Final Word

-Nintendo’s done a good job at taking feedback from fans of SMM and we’re hoping they continue to do so.
-Games like this depend on the strength of their community, and if players are given the tools to engage and collaborate with one another, there’s no telling how far SMM2 can go.
+Nintendo’s done a good job at taking feedback from the SMM community and we’d like to see them continue to expand their support.
+Games like this depend on the strength of their player base, and if Makers are given access to the right tools, there’s no telling what they can achieve.

 If you’re excited for Super Mario Maker 2, check out our list for the Best Upcoming Switch Games of 2019.